 2. Frederiksborg Castle (Frederiksborg Slot)

 Frederiksborg Castle, often referred to as the “Versailles of Denmark”, is just a 40 minute train ride from Copenhagen.
 It is the largest Renaissance complex in Scandinavia and one of the most fascinating cultural treasures of Denmark.
-The castle’s exquisite architecture and historical significance make it one of the best day trips from Copenhagen for the ones interested in culture and history.
+The castle’s exquisite architecture and historical significance make it one of the best Copenhagen day trips for those interested in culture and history.

 Located on three small islands in the Castle Lake in Hillerød, this 17th-century castle used to be the residence of the Danish royalty, but now houses the Museum of National History.

 I highly recommend visiting the museum to see the mind-blowing interior of Frederiksborg Castle.
 Not only will you get to admire massive extravagantly decorated halls but also a large collection of art, furniture and royal portraits, encompassing 500 years of Denmark’s history.
-Although the museum is currently closed due to Coronavirus, during normal times it is open every day 11.00-15.00 (November-March) or 10.00-17.00 (April-October) and the entrance fee for an adult is 75 DKK (10 Euros).
+The museum is open every day 11.00-15.00 (November-March) or 10.00-17.00 (April-October) and the entrance fee for an adult is 75 DKK (10 Euros).

 Also, don’t forget to take a stroll in the castle’s Baroque garden.
 Decorated with fountains, geometrically trimmed hedges and water cascades, it’s the perfect place to relax after hours of exploring.
 Visiting the garden is free of charge.